Psychologists speak out on 'Love Is Blind' drama—here's what they have to say

 (Image credit: Netflix © 2022)

-According to Dr. Marina Harris, Ph.D (opens in new tab), psychologists will participate in the devil's advocate technique, arguing an opposite position so that a subject will find reasons against the stance.
+According to Dr. Marina Harris, Ph.D, psychologists will participate in the devil's advocate technique, arguing an opposite position so that a subject will find reasons against the stance.
 She notes that contestants' parents and loved ones (rightfully) do the same when questioning this major life decision they've just made very quickly.
 This oftentimes will cause cast members to fight harder for their union, even though it was so rushed and likely not viable.

 2. The Timing